Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 If the property doesn't have a very large mortgage against it and you can afford to sell it for a discount, it can be a really good option.
 Especially if you feel that time and a convenient service is perhaps more valuable to you than getting the highest possible price for the property.

 - Chain repair.
 If your sale has just fallen through and you don't want to lose your onward purchase, home buying companies can be a great option.
 You may even be able to get other parties in the chain to absorb some of the reduced price.
+For a great example, check out this excellent "chain repair" case study to read about the experience one of our readers had.

 - Relocation/Emigration.
 If you have a deadline for a relocation then a drawn-out sale with an estate agent may not be an option.